GordonsBeard/frinkibot-telegram/README.md

 **Usage**

-/simp - Random Simpsons screenshot

-/fut - Random Futurama screenshot
+`/simp` - Random screenshot
+`/simp search terms` - Searches for a screenshot using "search terms" `/simp "search terms"` - Searches for a screenshot AND captions the image using "search terms"

+*You can use /fut instead of /simp to get Futurama screenshots in the same way*

 **Requires**